albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 You can also use the CSV export to create backups manually since CSV allows to export the full dataset.

-See :ref:`files-logbook` for information about database backup files.
+See Files - :ref:`files-logbook` for information about database backup files.

 .. _logbook-csv: